Frequently Asked Child Custody And Support Questions And Answers

-Q. Separated from spouse and moving for work … can I take marital property?
+I’m separated from my spouse and moving for work, can I take marital property?

 My wife and I are currently separated and waiting until we’re able to file for divorce.
 She has left the home and is living elsewhere.
 She has also cut all contact with me (telephone, email, etc.) My job has decided to move me to a different state.
 I don’t want to leave anything in our home and must do something with our marital property.

 Am I legally within my rights to pack and move our marital property without my wife’s consent?
 If she is awarded some of our marital property, whose responsibility is it to return the property to her?
 We currently live in North Carolina, but I will be moving to Hawaii.